 So call it what you like.
-Respectful parenting, natural parenting, off-grid parenting, sensitive parenting, soulful parenting, freestyle parenting, no routine parenting, cool parenting, lazy parenting, laid-back parenting, super chill parenting or goddamn stinkin’ hippie parenting, but whatever the fuck you call it, throw away the rule book someone said omg you had to read and just do it.
+Respectful parenting, conscious parenting, responsive parenting, natural parenting, off-grid parenting, sensitive parenting, soulful parenting, freestyle parenting, no routine parenting, cool parenting, lazy parenting, laid-back parenting, super chill parenting or goddamn stinkin’ hippie parenting, but whatever the f*ck you call it, throw away the rule book someone said omg you had to read and just do it.

 Do it your — and your baby’s — own special unique weird way.
 Do it like nobody’s watching.

 We would love to hear about the way you do it.
-Contact us or tag #Wokemamas on Instagram.
-But no dick pics, please.
+Contact us or tag #Wokemamas on Instagram. ♡

 Like what you see?
 Join our rad AF collective & raise a kinder world.
 Subscribe rn to get new posts to your inbox by hitting “follow” below and join us on Facebook & Instagram.
 We love you 4 reals.